ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

    - Custom skin elements must not be used to alter core gameplay mechanics.
 6. If a game ends in a draw, it will be nullified and the map will be replayed.
 7. Teams may ask for a rematch if a team member encounters technical difficulties while playing.
-   - "Lag spikes" are not considered a valid reason to nullify a beatmap.
+   - "Lag spikes" will not be considered as a valid reason to nullify a beatmap.
    - If a rematch happens, the original roster for each team during that particular beatmap must remain the same.
 If that is not possible, e.g. by virtue of a technical issue, *both* teams will be allowed to swap rosters.
    - This rule should not to be abused.
 Referees may veto a rematch request if they find that this is the case.
 8. Disconnects within 30 seconds or 25% of the beatmap length (whichever happens first) can be rematched, at the referee's discretion, as long as it is clearly communicated in the chatroom.